- We’re open today from 12 pm to 5 pm

 [1] Uman quoted in Meka Boyle, “Uman’s Studio in Upstate New York is a Portal to a Kaleidoscopic World,” Elephant, June 16, 2023, https://elephant.art/umans-stu....

-Generous support for Uman is provided by The Andy Warhol Foundation for the Visual Arts.
-The catalogue is supported by the Eric Diefenbach and James-Keith Brown Publications Fund.
+Major support for Uman is provided by The Aldrich Council.
+Generous support is provided by The Andy Warhol Foundation for the Visual Arts.
+The catalogue is supported by the Eric Diefenbach and James Keith Brown Publications Fund.
 Production support is provided by the Diana Bowes and Jim Torrey Commissions Fund.

 Top image: Uman, Zigzag Rolled on A Blunt, 2023 ©Uman.
 Courtesy of the artist, Nicola Vassell Gallery and Hauser and Wirth.
 Photo: Lance Brewer